44510/rules_xcodeproj/tools/generators/xcschemes/README.md

 # `XCScheme`s generator

-The `xschemes` generator generates `.xcscheme` files for a project.
+The `xcschemes` generator generates `.xcscheme` files for a project.

 ## Inputs